GDave50/Cloud-Coverage-Calculator/README.md

     coverageimage.show()
     print coverage_percentage

 This script will show the cloud-detected image in your machine's default image application and print the calculated cloud coverage based on the corresponding image.
-Note that "True" was used in this example which denotes that the image was taken during daylight.
+Note that ```True``` was used in this example which denotes that the image was taken during daylight.

 ### ```get_waterspouts()```